a-chakrawarti/React-Crownstack/handbook/README.md

 # ReactJS

-React is JavaScript library for building user-interfaces.
+React is **JavaScript library** for building rich user-interfaces.
-React runs on client as a single page application(SPA).
+React runs on client as a single page application (SPA).
 That is `public -> index.html`.

 React is referred to as a front-end framework as it is comparable to frameworks like Angular or Vue.